-Amazon Quick Starts for data sync between Salesforce and RDS through Appflow
+Amazon Quick Starts for data sync between RDS and Salesforce using Appflow

 Trantor deployed Quick Starts for a new virtual private cloud with default parameters builds the Amazon AppFlow environment in the AWS Cloud.